paulhibbitts/test-docsify-this-asciidoc/docs/README.md

 <h1>Instantly Turn Online Markdown Files into Web Pages</h1>

-This open-source web app, built with the magical documentation site generator [Docsify](https://docsify.js.org), provides a quick way to publish one or more online Markdown files as standalone web pages without needing to set up your own website.
+This open-source web app, built with the magical documentation site generator [Docsify](https://docsify.js.org), provides a quick way to publish one or more online Markdown and AsciiDoc files as standalone web pages without needing to set up your own website.
 Try it out below!

 <div id="docsifythisurlbuilder">